tashdid272727/Industrial-Village/README.md

 # Industrial-Village
-Completed planning and designing of an Industrial Village using AutoCAD and Microsoft Excel to strategically plan the layout, estimate population and water demand, produce bore and well logs and finally designing the water distribution network from scratch.
+Completed planning and designing of an Industrial Village using AutoCAD and Microsoft Excel to strategically plan the layout, estimate population and water demand, produce bore and well logs and finally design the water distribution network from scratch.

 Instructions on how to open the AutoCAD files:
 Step 1: At first, download all the .dwg files in a folder.